Fully Digitized Collections or Series

 What can you find in FRANKLIN?

 Digital copies of significant documents and photographs from the archives of the Franklin D. Roosevelt Presidential Library & Museum.
-FRANKLIN launches with 350,000 pages of archival documents and 2,000 historical photographs, along with many detailed descriptions of archival collections not yet digitized.
+FRANKLIN hosts over 800,000 pages of archival documents and 2,500 historical photographs, along with many detailed descriptions of archival collections not yet digitized.
 Users can search the digital collections by keyword or go directly browse the full lists of digitized archival folders in a virtual research room environment.
 Documents include Franklin and Eleanor Roosevelt’s New Deal and wartime correspondence with world leaders, government administrators, and regular Americans.
 Photographs include public domain images of the Roosevelts throughout their respective lifetimes, as well as subject areas like the Great Depression, New Deal, and World War II.

 Is everything digitized?

 Not yet.
-FRANKLIN launches with two of the major collections of FDR’s Papers as President, along with selected Eleanor Roosevelt correspondence and several smaller batches of in-demand archival materials have been digitized.
+FRANKLIN hosts two of the major collections of FDR’s Papers as President, selected Eleanor Roosevelt correspondence, the complete Diaries of Treasury Secretary Henry Morgethau, Jr., and several smaller batches of in-demand archival materials.
 The Roosevelt Library has an ongoing and ambitious digitization program and will post additional historical materials to Franklin on an ongoing basis.
 A list of fully digitized collections or series appears on FRANKLIN’s home screen.

 About this project